Natural gas: United States

 In US units, 1 cuft of natural gas produces around 1028 btu.
 The actual heating value when the water formed does not condense is the net heat of combustion and can be as much as 10% less.

 In the United States, retail sales are often in units of therms (th); 1 therm = 100,000 BTU.
 Gas sales to domestic consumers are often in units of 100 standard cubic feet (scf).
 Gas meters measure the volume of gas used, and this is converted to therms by multiplying the volume by the energy content of the gas used during that period, which varies slightly over time.
 The typical annual consumption of a single family residence is 1,000 therms or one Residential Customer Equivalent (RCE).
 Wholesale transactions are generally done in decatherms (Dth), thousand decatherms (MDth), or million decatherms (MMDth).
 A million decatherms is a trillion BTU, roughly a billion cubic feet of natural gas.

 The price of natural gas varies greatly depending on location and type of consumer.
 The typical caloric value of natural gas is roughly 1,000 BTU per cubic foot, depending on gas composition.
 Natural gas in the United States is traded as a futures contract on the New York Mercantile Exchange.
 Each contract is for 10,000 million BTU or 10 e9BTU.
 Thus, if the price of gas is $10/million BTU on the NYMEX, the contract is worth $100,000.

 Canada

 Canada uses metric measure for internal trade of petrochemical products.
 Consequently, natural gas is sold by the gigajoule (GJ), cubic meter (m3) or thousand cubic meters (E3m3).
 Distribution infrastructure and meters almost always meter volume (cubic foot or cubic meter).
 Some jurisdictions, such as Saskatchewan, sell gas by volume only.
-Other jurisdictions, such as Alberta, gas is sold by the energy content (GJ).
-In these areas, almost all meters for residential and small commercial customers measure volume (m3 or ft3), and billing statements include a multiplier to convert the volume to energy content of the local gas supply.
+Other jurisdictions, such as Alberta, sell gas by energy content (GJ).
+In these areas, almost all meters for residential and small commercial customers measure volume (m3 or ft3), and billing statements include a multiplier to convert the volume to the energy content of the local gas supply.

 A gigajoule (GJ) is a measure approximately equal to 0.5 oilbbl of oil, or 1000 ft3 or 1 million BTUs of gas.
 The energy content of gas supply in Canada can vary from 37 to 43 MJ/m3 depending on gas supply and processing between the wellhead and the customer.